Amplify the potential of women to create change

 The program

-The program aims to strengthen women's ability to know, claim and enforce all their rights, including economic and social rights.
-It promotes diversity and inclusion of marginalized groups through the promotion of gender equality.
-The approach seeks to reduce inequalities by addressing constraints limiting the participation of women, young women and people experiencing different forms of cross-discrimination.
+The program aims to strengthen women's capacity to know, claim, and enforce all of their rights, including economic and social rights.
+It promotes diversity and the inclusion of marginalized groups by advancing gender equality.
+The approach seeks to reduce inequalities by addressing the constraints that limit the participation of women, young women, and people facing various forms of intersectional discrimination.

 Our activities